fxpio/tug/doc/available-commands.md

 - `delete-github-token`: Delete the token for the Github Webhooks
 - `enable-repo`: Enable manually the Github repository
 - `disable-repo`: Disable manually the Github repository
+- `refresh-packages`: Refresh the package versions or a specific package version
+- `delete-packages`: Delete the package versions or a specific package version

 > **Note:**
 >